authy/authy-ssh/README.md

     Starting sshd:                                             [  OK  ]

 Now force command will only operate on users that belong to the two-factor group.

-## Enable two-factor auth on a user.

-To enable users type the following command and fill the form:

-    $ sudo authy-ssh enable

-If you want to do it in one line just type:

-	$ sudo authy-ssh enable <local-username> <user-email> <user-cellphone-country-code> <user-cellphone>

 ## `scp`, `mosh` and `git push` with two-factor authentication.